nixiz/yazilim-notlari/_posts/2012-09-25-threadsafe-classes-en.md

 }
 ```

 The `thread_safe` helper class will take care of all the necessary synchronization to ensure that the `counter` object is thread-safe.
 This means that you can safely access and modify the counter object from multiple threads without having to worry about data corruption or unexpected behavior.
-Complete example can be found in [here](https://gist.github.com/nixiz/8fbc4126d50e33a9802aa5198d87ba74).
+Complete example with `thread_safe` implementation can be found in [here](https://gist.github.com/nixiz/8fbc4126d50e33a9802aa5198d87ba74).

 ## Threadsafe Classes